|Period:||Semester 2, Block III, IV||Hours of study:||81:00 hrs|

 Review of Hindi 2 will consist of the following components:

-- Attendance, class preparation and participation: 10 % of final grade
+- In-class language Performance,, Class preparation and participation: 10 % of final grade

 - Homework and assignments: 10 % of final grade